 It has been used in Europe and Canada for some time and is FDA approved for other uses, but not yet for facial rejuvenation.
 Remember, Botox was used since 1989 for facial rejuvenation without being FDA approved.
 Botox was only FDA approved in early 2002.
 FDA approval for Radiance is expected in the summer of 2003.
 Dr. Speron has been using it since January of 2003 and is very impressed with it.
 Patients think it lasts at least 12 months.

 As with any injection some common side effects are temporary redness and swelling at the injection site.
 These typically resolve within two to three days.
-Most people can resume their normal activities within a few hours after the treatment.
+Most people can resume their normal activities within a few hours after

 Other symptoms can include